The History of Sunglasses

 Old version of glasses

-Nowadays, sunglasses have become more than just protection but also an important accessory.
-Frames come in all sorts of materials and shapes and UV protection and polarization almost an industry standard.
+Nowadays, sunglasses have become more than just protection, but also an important accessory.
+Frames come in all sorts of materials and shapes, and UV protection and polarization almost an industry standard.

-Here at Wear Walters Eyewear, we push for the sustainable alternatives in the form of wood and acetate.
-Protect your eyes and the planet with our environmentally friendly sunglasses.
+With us at Wear Walters Eyewear we are taking a stand for sustainable alternatives in the form of wood and acetate teaProtect your eyes and the planet with our eco-friendly sunglasses.

 Wear Walters Vidi - Wooden sunglasses